 - Bamboo is easier to clean and care for.
 Since bamboo isn’t absorbent, it’s stain resistant and won’t become discolored over time.
-And if your bamboo pillowcase does get dirty, you can just throw it in the wash and dry it in your dryer.
+And if your bamboo pillowcase does get dirty, you can just throw it in the wash.
 Silk pillowcases, on the other hand, require professional cleaning in order to last for a long time.

 - Bamboo is more durable.
 Even after repeated washings, bamboo pillowcases look as good as new.
 They’re also less likely to snag and unravel.
 Unfortunately, silk pillowcases are not as durable and can snag from something as small as a broken nail!